humanmade/altis-cloud/docs/WAF/access-control.md

 - **Blocklist**: Deny all access from specific IP addresses or ranges.
 - **Allowlist**: Permit specified IP addresses or ranges to bypass WAF rate limits.

 This feature is accessible from the Altis Dashboard and is designed for simple, effective access management.

 ## Blocklist

 The **Blocklist** allows you to deny all traffic originating from specified IP addresses or IP ranges.
 Any request from a blocklisted IP will be automatically rejected and will not reach your application.

 **Use Cases:**

 - Blocking malicious actors or IPs with suspicious activity.
-- Preventing access from certain data centers often used for spam traffic.
+- Preventing access from certain data centers often used for spam traffic.I

 ## Allowlist

 The **Allowlist** lets you specify IP addresses or ranges that are exempt from the default WAF rate limits.
 Requests from allowlisted IPs will not be subject to rate limiting, ensuring uninterrupted access.

 **Use Cases:**

 - Ensuring trusted partners or internal teams are never rate-limited.
 - Allowing monitoring or uptime services unrestricted access.